tinybitofheaven/Not-Twitter/README.md

 {
   user_id: // a reference to a User object
   tweet: "I posted something!", //or null if user does not write text
-  image: //a referencce to an image file in MongoDB or null if user does not upload an image
   createdAt: // timestamp
 }
 ```